Dallas Cowboys vs. Washington Football Team NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - At home this season, Dallas is 4-2 against the spread and 4-2 overall.

-- This year, in six games at home, Dallas has hit the over four times.
+- In four of six games at home this year, Dallas has hit the over.

-- In away games, Washington is 3-4 against the spread, and 3-4 overall.
+- Away from home, Washington is 3-4 against the spread, and 3-4 overall.

-- In four of seven road games this year, Washington has hit the over.
+- This season, in four of seven away games Washington has gone over the total.

 Powered by Data Skrive.